fluiddyn/fluidsimfoam/README.md

 fluidsimfoam-initiate-solver cylinder -c $FOAM_TUTORIALS/basic/potentialFoam/cylinder
 ```

-This command creates a solver `fluidsimfoam-cylinder` which can be used to run
+This command creates a solver `fluidsimfoam-cylinder` that can be used to run
 the simulation described in the [Flow around a
 cylinder](https://www.openfoam.com/documentation/tutorial-guide/2-incompressible-flow/2.2-flow-around-a-cylinder)
 tutorial.
 But this solver can very easily be improved to be parametrized and to